-Car Drives into Crowd at GR Women’s March
+Car drives into crowd at Grand Rapids Women’s March

 "There was tons of people in front of him telling him to stop and he still kept inching forward and he just decided to step on the gas and hit people," says marcher, Amy Jimenez.

-Jose and his wife Amy captured the incident on camera and believe the driver's actions in this video were intentional
+Jose and his wife Amy captured the incident on camera and believe the driver's actions in this video were intentional.

 "What matters most is that they find this guy.
 How are people going to feel safe marching," says Jose Jimenez.

-The incident shocking marchers nearby, many choosing to head home early.
+The incident shocked marchers nearby and many chose to head home early.

 "We went home after that, we just felt kind of shocked.
-Fortunately the marched continued," Jimenez says.
+Fortunately, the marched continued," Jimenez says.

-We’re told up to three hundred people were in attendance at the march and while organizers tell me it was a scary moment they say the march went on without other issues.
+We’re told up to three hundred people were in attendance at the march and while organizers tell me it was a scary moment, they say the march went on without other issues.

 The marchers who caught the incident on camera tell me they hope marchers won’t sway from sending their message.